 Arugula is also rich in calcium, folic acid, and vitamins A and C.

 One serving (5 spears) of asparagus comprises 20 calories and 2g of net carbs.
 This vegetable is also packed with fiber, vitamins A and C.

 There is a reason why people on low-carb diets such as keto consider bell peppers a staple.
 It’s because one medium bell pepper has 4g of net carbs and 25 calories.

 Bell peppers are also rich in vitamin C, offering 190% of your daily requirement.

 One serving (3 ounces) of broccoli comprises 3g of net carbs and 30 calories.

-Like all cruciferous veggies, broccoli is a dietary powerhouse because its rich in B vitamins, magnesium, potassium as well as vitamin A and C.
+Like all cruciferous veggies, broccoli is a dietary powerhouse because it’s rich in B vitamins, magnesium, and potassium, as well as vitamins A and C.

 Broccoli is also rich in antioxidants such as lutein and zeaxanthin, which help shield your eyes from harmful ultraviolet rays.

 Like Broccoli, Brussels sprouts are also in the cruciferous veggie family.
 They contain 3g of net carbs, 40 calories, 3g of fiber, and 2g of protein.